-It is a measurement of the angle between the Quadriceps (Rectus Femoris is usually used) and the patella tendon.
-This provides useful information about the alignment of the knee joint, which if outside of normal ranges, can be a precursor for overuse injuries.
+The Q angle of the knee is a measurement of the angle between the quadriceps muscles and the patella tendon and provides useful information about the alignment of the knee joint.

 You will need a long-arm goniometer.
 The Q angle can be measured in laying or standing.
 Standing is usually more suitable, due to the normal weight-bearing forces being applied to the knee joint as occurs during daily activity.